 Granite countertops are among the most sought after natural stone by homeowners.
 Despite the fact that it is quite costly, homeowners still prefer to use it because it adds value to their house.
 It is harvested from the earth as one huge slab of stone.
 This, together with the natural design of the stone, is the primary reason why it is a popular choice among homeowners.

 While the beauty of a granite kitchen counter cannot be denied, it will not last long without proper maintenance and care.
 Just like the other natural stones that you use as a countertop material, you need to know how to take care of it to preserve that beauty of the stone.
-While granite possesses a diamond-like hardness, there are still rules that you need to follow especially when dealing with temperature stress.
+While granite possesses a diamond-like hardness, there are still rules that you need to follow especially when dealing with temperature stress because the finish and even the sealant on the granite are not as heat resistant as the stone itself.

 Here are the important tips that will help you maintain the aesthetic appeal of your granite kitchen countertop.